JRainbow1997/Musical_Masterminds/README.md

 # How to install the dependencies

-- npm run boostrap (installs dependencies in the frontend & backend)
+- npm run bootstrap (installs dependencies in the frontend & backend)

 # How to run the App

 - npm run dev (concurrently runs the front + backend)
 - npm run backend (runs the backend only)
 - npm start (runs the frontend only)

+# Connection String

+- For securtiy reasons we used our own mongo Atlas string which is stored in a .env file.
+- You will need to set your own connection string up in order to store and retrieve your own data, but your environmental variable must be called, 'mongoConnectionString'.

 # Compatiblity